 One of my favourite things about India is the train travel.

 Planning a trip to India as a (solo) female traveller there are plenty of articles and blog posts out there about safety tips for women.
 What I couldn’t find much information on, however, was train travel for solo females.
+What was solo female train travel in India like?
 Was it safe?
 What should I do to minimise hassle?

 I’d travelled to India and used the trains before, but as part of a group on a tour.